North-river1015/Robust/README.md

 I still have to modify this code, but I shipped it for the t-shirt.
 I got help from copilot for quicker development.

 To do list:

--polish UI
++polish UI

--create logo
++create logo

--use nest instead of localhost
++use nest instead of localhost

--add "about" page?
++add "about" page?